wangbingjie/blast/docs/developer_guide/dev_overview_of_repo.rst

 Repository overview
 ===================

-This section gives a high-level overview of the blast repository.
+This section gives a high-level overview of the Blast repository.
 It is designed to help new developers navigate the code.

 run
 ---

-The :code:`run/` directory contains the scripts to start or test the blast application either locally or on github actions.
+The :code:`run/` directory contains the scripts to start or test the blast application either locally or on GitHub actions.

 nginx
 -----